dianadiazc/customer-wa/content/work3/task-4.md

 In this task you are going to create an *Application Load Balancer (ALB)* and a *Target group* that you will use when configuring the Auto Scaling Group later in this Lab.

-After performing steps in this Lab, you have the following architecture:
+After performing steps in this Lab, you will have the following architecture:

 <img src="../images/lab2-task4.png" alt="drawing" width="800"/>